fabpot-graveyard/dependency-injection/doc/A-XML-Format.markdown

 Imports
 -------

-Before the XML file is parsed, the component first read the import resources defined under the `<imports>` tag:
+Before the XML file is parsed, the component first reads the import resources defined under the `<imports>` tag:

     [xml]